Super-resolving frequency measurement with mode-selective quantum memory: Supplementary Information: Super-resolving frequency measurement with mode-selective quantum memory

 The primary source of temporal mode crosstalk arises from the memory’s storage interaction.
 Although the memory operates approximately in a single-mode regime, increasing the control field strength induces stronger AC Stark shifts.
 This leads to the coupling of orthogonal signal modes into the spin wave, distorting the ideal projection probabilities and introducing bias.
-Figure~\ref{fig:sim_diff_eff} illustrates how different storage efficiencies (i.e. different control read-in pulse power) affect the superresolution performance and estimation precision relative to DI methods.
+Fig.~\ref{fig:sim_diff_eff} illustrates how different storage efficiencies (i.e. different control read-in pulse power) affect the superresolution performance and estimation precision relative to DI methods.

 Panel (a) shows the raw estimators $\hat{\epsilon} = 4\sqrt{N_1/N_0}$ for different storage efficiencies.
 As storage efficiency increases, so does crosstalk, resulting in greater bias in the raw estimators.
 In panel (b), we apply maximum likelihood estimation and plot the corresponding unbiased CRLB for the two-mode demultiplexing method, alongside the quantum CRLB and the CRLB for DI methods.
 Higher storage efficiency leads to an increase in the CRLB, resulting in reduced estimation precision.
 This trend is further quantified in panel (c), where the precision improvement factor, $\mathcal{F}/\mathcal{F}_\text{DI}$, is plotted as a function of separation $\epsilon$.
-The mode demultiplexing method offers logarithmic improvements for small separations, but reaches an asymptotic limit as $\epsilon \to 0$.
-This limit defines the superresolution parameter~\cite{Mazelanik_2022}, which is plotted against storage efficiency in panel (d).
-As storage efficiency decreases, the superresolution parameter increases logarithmically.
+As the storage efficiency decreases, the superresolution parameter increases nearly logarithmically.
 However, very high precision improvement using very low storage efficiencies is impractical in experiments, as fewer signal photons are retrieved, constant background and control field leakage reduce the signal-to-noise ratio, potentially increasing the observed crosstalk and estimation bias.